MatthewReid854/reliability/docs/Nelson-Aalen.rst

 The Nelson-Aalen estimator provides a method by which to estimate the hazard function of a population without assuming that the data comes from a particular distribution.
 From the hazard function, the Nelson-Aalen method obtains the cumulative hazard function, which is then used to obtain the survival function.
 Due to the lack of parameters required in this model, it is a non-parametric method of obtaining the survival function.
 As with the Kaplan-Meier estimator, once we have the survival function (SF), then we also have the cumulative hazard function (CHF) and the cumulative distribution function (CDF).
 It is not possible to obtain a useful version of the probability density function (PDF) or hazard function (HF).
 While the hazard function is obtained directly by the Nelson-Aalen method, it is a useless function on its own as it is a very spikey plot due to the non-continuous nature of the hazard.
 It is only when we smooth the results out using the cumulative hazard function that we obtain some utility from the results.

 The Nelson-Aalen estimator is very similar in result (but quite different in method) to the `Kaplan-Meier estimator <https://reliability.readthedocs.io/en/latest/Kaplan-Meier.html>`_ and `Rank Adjustment estimator <https://reliability.readthedocs.io/en/latest/Rank%20Adjustment.html>`_.
-While none of the three have been proven to be more accurate than the other, the Kaplan-Meier estimator is generally more popular as a non-parametric means of estimating the SF.
+While none of the three have been proven to be more accurate than the others, the Kaplan-Meier estimator is generally more popular as a non-parametric means of estimating the SF.
 Confidence intervals are provided using the Greenwood method with Normal approximation.

 The Nelson-Aalen estimator can be used with both complete and right censored data.
 This function can be accessed from ``reliability.Nonparametric.NelsonAalen``.